|Toxic Mould Via www.ciriscience.org|

 - Toothpaste & floss (and a toothbrush)

 - Dish Soap (I find this dish soap also works well as laundry soap and body soap in a pinch)

 And yes these are all products I have tested.
 This is not the time to try soaps or shampoos with essential oils! (you may become sensitive once in the clean location) and definitely not the time to use chemical-filled versions.

 You can also order any supplements & OTC medications you need to take with your from Vitacost (10$ off with this link!)
-Vitacost just became super affordable for Canadians (flat rate 10$ shipping even on a big box of stuff!
-And their products are MUCH cheaper than ones bought in Canada).
+Vitacost just became super affordable for Canadians now that they offer free shipping.

 When the items arrive in the mail use the same sequestering procedure as with clothes.
 I have found the boxes from Vitacost to be scent-free, so you could leave the items in the box and wrap the box in foil, or garbage bag.

 Also, bring extra plastic bags for containing clothes.

 Clean out some glass containers to put your medication in.
-Or just leave as is and store in the bathroom in your new location as opposed to right next to you while you sleep!
+Or just leave as is and store in the bathroom in a ziplock bag your new location as opposed to right next to you while you sleep!

 d) Electronics, Books, Money etc

 Electronics (computers and cell phones) and books should not be brought unless you can keep them in your car.
 Electronics and books cannot be decontaminated except with loads of time (years).
 Use sparingly if you must use them because even using them outside could trigger a reaction.
 Do not bring makeup, jewelry or camera or an iPod for the same reason.

 If you need ear plugs or eye mask (that eye mask needs some time to offgas) you can also order these online and use the same procedure as with clothes.

 Credit card/bank card/cash and IDs: bring and store in zip locks or keep outside.